xthemadgenius/btcrec-cli/docs/Creating_and_Using_AddressDB.md

  7. For the next step, you still need to choose an address generation limit.
 This should be the number of unused addresses you suspect you have at the beginning of your wallet before the first one you ever used.
 If you're sure you used the very first address in your wallet, you can use `1` here, but if you're not so sure, you should choose a higher estimate (although it may take longer for *seedrecover.py* to run).

 Note that running with an AddressDB will use about the same amount of RAM as the size of the AddressDB file while it is running with an address database.
 (Eg: Full Bitcoin AddressDB will require about 8.5gb of RAM as of Nov 2019)

+## Creating an AddressDB from an Address List

+An alternative way to create an addressDB is to use a list of addresses. (eg: A list of all Eth addresses from something like GoogleBigQuery)

+You simply need to specify the input list using the --inputlist parameter as well as specify the dblength that you want to use.
+(Otherwise it will default to 30, creating an 8gb file)

+If you want to combine addresses from multiple lists, or add a list of addresses to an existing blockchain generated addressDB, you can do this with the --update argument.

+Adding a file with about ~10 million addresses will take about a minute...
+(Based on performance from BigQuery Eth data)